Shakeskeyboarde/eslint-config-rational/README.md

 npm i -D eslint-config-rational eslint
 ```

-You may also want to install `react`, `typescript`, and `prettier` if you intend to use the corresponding configurations.
+You may also want to install `react` and `typescript` if you intend to use the corresponding configurations.

 ## Configurations